avn-0216-m/titty-skittles/README.md

 ### e!about

-Motivates the bot to tell you information about itself.
+Implores the bot to tell you information about itself.

 ### e!here